SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 accepted way of organizing and running the conference.

-You, the Program Chair, in consultation with the General Chair, should decide on any general policies relating to the program committee, such as:
+You, the Program Chair, in consultation with the General Chair, should decide on general policies relating to the program committee, such as:

 - Will you have a physical PC meeting?
 If so, when and where will it be held?
-(SIGPLAN expects PC members to participate fully in the PC meeting, except in unusual circumstances.)
+If not, will the PC discussion be a "synchronous" teleconference or an extended discussion over email or moderated by some conference management platform?
+(Whichever you choose, SIGPLAN expects all PC members to participate fully in the PC meeting, except in unusual circumstances.)
 - Who pays for the travel expenses of the PC members?
 - Who pays for the conference registration of the PC members?
 Typically, the PC member is responsible for all of his/her expenses, including